Species of National Environmental Significance

 About the database

-The Species of National Environmental Significance Database contains map summaries which provide general information on the distribution of species related to the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-Species covered by the database include threatened and migratory species.
+The Species of National Environmental Significance Database contains maps and data which provide general information on the distribution of species related to the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 Southern Corroborree Frog

-In order to provide important information to the community about Australia’s protected species, and in line with the Government’s policy of open data access, the map and data products in this database have been developed for public release.
+In order to provide important information to the community about Australia’s protected species, and in line with the Government’s policy of open data access, the map and data products for threatened and migratory species in this database have been generalised and developed for public release.

 New map and data products